vicular/battleforthenet-widget/README.md

     delay: 1000,

     /*
-     * Specify a date on which to display the widget.
-Defaults to July 12th, 2017 if
+     * Specify a date on which to start displaying the widget.
+Defaults to
-     * omitted.
-Useful for testing.
+     * July 12th, 2017 if omitted.
+Set `new Date()` to show the widget all the time!
+     * (While still checking cookies to avoid showing it to users who have already
+     * seen it.)
      */
     date: new Date('2017-07-12'),